 We have reached a stage now where the garden does pretty much look after itself when we are gone.
 It is a bit more unkempt when we come back.
 It can happen that we find the grass and weeds standing knee-high in the driveway, and in early spring we have to dig out our flowerbeds from underneath a sea of yellow clover.
 There is no such thing as a no-work garden.
 You have to love getting your hands into the soil and weed and prune and mow and potter around in your gardening clothes.
 But right now, what with the coronavirus shutdown, I feel it is exactly that which keeps me sane and fit and healthy.

 In this ULTIMATE GUIDE I want to share the pleasure of my garden and explain how we created it.
 Maybe you are in the same situation as I am right now, locked into quarantine on a finca in rural Mallorca – or maybe you have a little town garden or patio or even balcony in Palma or one of the smaller or bigger towns and villages around the island.
 Big or small, the principles of Mediterranean gardening are the same.
 And now that you might have more time on your hands than usual you might be wondering how to put it to good use – and at the same time be outside in the sun and fresh air.

 And for all of you who are not among the lucky lot to call a little plot of land their own: I invite you to enjoy the videos and photos and let them take you on a virtual tour around my garden.
-Times will change.
-We will eventually make it through the COVID-19 crisis.
-And then, get out into our beautiful Mallorcan nature.
+Let's get out into our beautiful Mallorcan nature.
 Enjoy.

 A Walk Through My Garden